 - Alcohol and drug abuse rates tend to be lower among recent Asian immigrants.

 - Within Asian American subgroups, Japanese Americans have the highest rates of heavy drinking.

 - Filipino and Vietnamese American adults have the highest rate of illicit drug use (7.9%) among Asian American subgroups.

 Despite lower rates of substance abuse and addiction, there are several obstacles Asian Americans who do seek treatment might face within a treatment setting.

-These include a lack of culturally competent treatment services and bias based around the model minority myth.
-The model minority myth is a harmful stereotype that imposes exceedingly high expectations on all Asian individuals as high achievers destined for success.
+These include a lack of culturally competent treatment services and bias based on the model minority myth, a harmful stereotype that imposes exceedingly high expectations on all Asian individuals as high achievers destined for success.

 Expectations imposed by this stereotype may also affect Asian Americans’ likelihood of seeking treatment for mental health and substance abuse issues.